-Parameters service_prefix - An AWS service prefix, like s3 or kms policy_sentry.querying.actions.get_actions_that_support_wildcard_arns_only (service_prefix)
+Parameters service_prefix - An AWS service prefix, like s3 or kms policy_sentry.querying.actions.get_actions_matching_arn (arn) Given a user-supplied arn, get a list of all actions that can match it.

-Get a list of actions under a service that allow the use of a specified condition key
+Get a list of actions under a service that allow the use of a specified condition key policy_sentry.querying.actions.get_actions_that_support_wildcard_arns_only (service_prefix)

-- service_prefix A single AWS service prefix - condition_key The condition key to look for.
+- service_prefix A single AWS service prefix - condition key The condition key to look for.